CSC290-2025/frontend/docs/ARCHITECTURE_GUIDE.md

 if you are new to **React Query** you can read this for understanding `hooks` folder and structure : https://tanstack.com/query/v4/docs/framework/react/overview

-# GENEROUTED FILE-BASED ROUTING GUIDE
+# Generouted File-Based Routing Guide

 for `page` structure we use **file-based routing** by **generouted**